pseudobear/CrewLink/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project implements proximity voice chat in Among Us.
 Everyone in an Among Us lobby with this program running will be able to communicate over voice in-game, with no third-party programs required.
 Spatial audio ensures that you can only hear people close to you.
+This is an attempt to port to macOS.

 ## Installation